In chapter one, we suggested defining precisely what you are looking for in your next Assistant role.

 Having a strong network will help your job search significantly.
 Twitter and Facebook are also powerful social media platforms for networking and keeping up to date with jobs.

 Again, if you have an interview coming up, check out the organisation’s Twitter and Facebook accounts to get a flavour of what is happening in the business.

 Your online profile

 A word of warning!

-Before you start to look for your next role, make sure that you Google yourself.
+Before you look for your next role, make sure you Google yourself.
 Your potential employer will.